BrandonQ3/Elk-Stack-Project-1/README.md

 These Beats allow us to collect the following information from each machine:
 In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc. Filebeat Filebeat will collect data on system and show changes made.
+E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc. Filebeat will collect data on system and show changes made.
 Metricbeat will collect the metrics and statistics and show uptime.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: